mahadyhasan/mahadyhasan.github.io/_posts/2016-07-23-java8-using-optional.md

 Return an *Optional* with the specified value, if non-null, otherwise return an empty *Optional*:

 {% highlight java %}
+// when you are not sure whether your 'Optional' wrapper will contain null or not;
 Optional<String> optional = Optional.ofNullable(getString());
 {% endhighlight %}